Establishing a Distance Education Certificate or Degree Program

-- Once approved by Courses and Curriculum, faculty must work with the Office of Institutional Assessment & Planning to submit the appropriate documentation for approval to UNC-GA.
+- Once approved by the Courses and Curriculum Committee, faculty must work with the OSPIE to submit the appropriate documentation for approval to UNC-GA.

 - Once the degree program has been approved by UNC-GA for on-campus delivery and you wish to offer it off-campus (face-to-face or online) and the student can obtain 26 to 49 percent of their credits toward a degree program, you must submit a Notification of Intent to Plan a New Distance Education Program Form (Appendix F) to UNC-GA.
-Faculty must work with the Offices of the Provost, Institutional Assessment and Planning, and Distance Education to submit the appropriate documentation for approval to UNC-GA.
+Faculty must work with the Offices of the Provost, OSPIE, and the Extended Campus to submit the appropriate documentation for approval to UNC-GA.

 - In cases where an institution is proposing a new academic degree program (not currently authorized in its Academic Program Inventory [API]) that will be offered both on-campus and off-campus (or, under special circumstances, only off-campus), it should follow the regular procedure for planning a new degree program.
 However, the notice or request (Appendices A and B) should include information regarding the intent to offer the program off-campus.
 This is required because the proposed program must be a part of the institution's official API before it can be offered off-campus.

 - Distance education programs in which 50 percent or more of a degree program is provided must be authorized by UNC-GA.
 When you wish to offer 50 percent or more of the program off-campus (face-to-face or online), you must submit a Request for Authorization to Establish a New Distance Education Program or Site Form (Appendix G) to UNC-GA.
-Faculty must work with the Offices of the Provost, Institutional Assessment and Planning, and Distance Education to submit the appropriate documentation for authorization to UNC-GA.
+Faculty must work with the Offices of the Provost, OSPIE, and the Extended Campus to submit the appropriate documentation for authorization to UNC-GA.

-- When the program has been authorized by UNC-GA, a communication will be sent to the Chancellor's and Provost's Offices and copied to the Office of Distance Education and your academic dean.
+- When the program has been authorized by UNC-GA, a communication will be sent to the Chancellor's, Provost's, and OSPIE's Offices, and copied to the Extended Campus and your academic dean.

 - The UNC-GA Division of Academic Affairs will maintain a listing of all UNC distance education degree programs (offering 50 percent or more of the degree program off-campus) being planned, as well as an inventory of all authorized distance degree programs.
 Both will be available electronically.
 Before submitting any proposal for a distance education degree program, institutions should ascertain whether a comparable program is being planned or offered by another constituent institution and, if site-based, whether such a program is already offered in the proposed county site (whether off-campus or on-campus).
 Similarly, institutions proposing an “individual access” (electronically mediated) program should determine whether a comparable “individual access” program is being planned or offered by another constituent institution.
 If this is the case and the institution decides to proceed with planning, it will be expected to make a compelling case for why its proposal does not constitute unnecessary duplication.